yuvalmGS/gigaspaces-wiki-jekyll/xap97/session-based-messaging-api.markdown

 If the entire session is no longer needed, instead of removing the active registrations one-by-one you can simply call the session's `close()` method to close all active registrations.

+{% note %}
-{% exclamation %} A closed session cannot register new listeners - You need to create a new session in order to register for new events.
+A closed session cannot register new listeners - You need to create a new session in order to register for new events.
+{%endnote%}

 # Event Types